cespare/dotfiles/system_notes.md

   - ~/.rbenv
   - ~/.weechat
 * `mkdir ~/.ssh-control`
-* Install: keychain, git, vim, zsh, tmux, xbindkeys, xdotool, weechat-curses, screen, ttf-mscorefonts-installer
+* Install: keychain, git, vim, vim-gtk, zsh, tmux, xbindkeys, xdotool, weechat-curses, screen, ttf-mscorefonts-installer
 * Clone dotviles, vim-config and move into place
 * Log out and back in for xmodmap (or just run it manually)